DBProductions/angularjs-starter-app/README.md

 The server provide some simple user data to manipulate.

 It isn't a full featured project what solves all your problems.
+Doing the [Angular Tutorial](https://docs.angularjs.org/tutorial) before is a good choice.

 The following libaries or frameworks are included:
 * jQuery v1.11.0